Celebrating Sixteen Years Online.

 Why Develop A New Design...?

+As you may have surmised from the above, there is a fair bit of work involved in designing a boat well, even if it is a simple one!
 Given the number of designs that already exist it may seem a little bit wild to commission a new yacht design.
 On the other hand, it is an unquestionable delight to see one's ideas turned into one's own personal yacht.

 You will be surprised to discover that the cost to develop a new and unique yacht design is ordinarily less than a yacht broker's typical fee to purchase an existing yacht...!

 I'll repeat that in case you missed it...
-Even though there is quite a lot more work involved to create a boat design, the cost to create a new custom yacht design is ordinarily less than a yacht broker's fee for the simple act of signing purchase papers...!
+Even though there is quite a lot more work involved to create a boat design, the cost to create a new custom yacht design is ordinarily less than a yacht broker's fee for the simple act of signing the purchase papers...!

-This is especially so if a custom designed yacht will better serve its intended purpose and do so for a longer time than a vessel built to a stock design.
-In other words, by not having to replace the yacht quite so soon the cost of custom design work will easily have paid for itself, in all likelihood many times over.
+As a percentage of the yacht's cost the amount expended on design is really not very much.
+If you also consider that a custom design will be tailored to your particular requirements rather than being an "off-the-shelf" solution, the difference in satisfaction will be well worth the effort expended.
+This is especially so if a custom designed yacht will better serve its intended purpose and will therefore be able to do so for a longer time, versus a vessel built to a stock design.
+In other words, by not having to replace the yacht quite so soon, the cost of custom design work will easily have paid for itself, in all likelihood many times over.

 Is It Proven?